|

 In short, if you're involved in shipping goods from the USA to the EU, having or coordinating with a party that has a valid EORI number is a key part of international shipping and customs clearance procedures.

 U.S. consolidators are required to have an EORI number, regardless of whether the shipment is exempt from submitting an ENS.
 That's because a potential issue with the MRN number related to a single shipment in a shared container may result in a problem with the entire container.
-If you didn't file a shipment in ENS and didn't provide a valid MRN, you must provide the consignee's EORI number for the carrier to file ENS.
+If you didn't file a shipment in ICS2 and ENS and didn't provide a valid MRN, you must provide the consignee's EORI number for the carrier to file ICS2 and ENS.

 If, for some reason, you experience difficulties in obtaining an EORI number, we can suggest the following: